-- With respect to our initial research questions, the following main conclusions can be drawn and summed up out of the presented results, which will be discussed more detailed afterwards: - (1) LAERTES-EU is capable of representing the range of extreme areal precipitation similar to the used observational data sets and also fits into the range of previous studies (e.g. Früh et al., 2010).
+With respect to our initial research questions, the following main conclusions can be drawn and summed up out of the presented results, which will be discussed in more detail afterwards:

+- 1. LAERTES-EU is capable of representing the range of extreme areal precipitation similar to the used observational data sets and also fits into the range of previous studies (e.g., Früh et al., 2010).
 The four data blocks are consistent and have similar precipitation distributions.
-The ensemble also covers the observed temporal evolution. - 440 (2) The benefits of the large ensemble size manifests in a strong increase of the signal-to-noise ratio beyond the typically used ensemble sizes and in high statistical significances of estimated trends for the ensemble mean.
-Furthermore, the distribution of precipitation totals is represented in a more concise way taking the limitations of the considered observations into account. - (3) Long-term trends reveal spatial differences in sign and strength.
+The ensemble also covers the observed temporal evolution. - 2.
+The benefits of the large ensemble size manifest in a strong increase of the signal-to-noise ratio beyond the typically used ensemble sizes and in high statistical significance of estimated trends for the ensemble mean.
+Furthermore, the distribution of precipitation totals is represented in a more concise way, taking the limitations of the considered observations into account.

+- 3. Long-term trends reveal spatial differences in sign and strength.
 These tendencies are partly significant.
 Despite a quite large ensemble spread, the ensemble mean shows more explicit results.
-Distinct oscillations can also be found on shorter time scales (e.g. decades). - (4) The predictions for the upcoming decade show a continuation of past tendencies in terms of both intensity and occurrence frequency for ME without any discontinuity to the previous time period.
-On the other hand, LAERTES-EU shows no clear signal for AL. - Regarding the validation (1), grid point based intensity-probability-curves (IPCs), areal mean precipitation distributions (internal variability σ{Γ} and linear error in probability space \overline{L}), and Q-Q distributions have been analyzed.
-In all cases, the IPCs of the simulations show an overestimation of precipitation in order of 10-20 % compared to E-OBS.
-Haylock et al. (2008) found that E-OBS can have a certain negative bias of up to 30 % compared to single ground based punctual observations.
+Distinct oscillations can also be found on shorter timescales (e.g., decades). - 4.
+The predictions for the upcoming decade show a continuation of past tendencies in terms of both intensity and occurrence frequency for ME without any discontinuity to the previous time period.
+On the other hand, LAERTES-EU shows no clear signal for AL.

+Regarding the validation (1), grid-point-based IPCs, areal mean precipitation distributions (internal variability $\sigma{\Gamma}$ and linear error in probability space $\overline{L}$ ), and Q-Q distributions have been analyzed.
+In all cases, the IPCs of the simulations show an overestimation of precipitation on the order of 10%-20% compared to E-OBS.
+Haylock et al. (2008) found that E-OBS can have a certain negative bias of up to 30% compared to single ground-based punctual observations.
 Taking this into account, the IPCs are almost coincident.
 Furthermore, the IPCs of LAERTES-EU show only small deviation compared to the HYRAS data set (aggregated to the model grid).
-The IPCs and also the Q-Q distributions of all four data blocks are coincident which was a prerequisite for the combination to one large ensemble.
-The Q-Q distributions of spatially aggregated mean precipitation reveal less differences between LAERTES-EU and E-OBS, but an underestimation of simulated rainfall compared to HYRAS by about 10 %.
-The linear error in probability space \overline{L} shows a good agreement of LAERTES-EU with observations in terms of the distribution of daily areal mean precipitation totals.
-For different aggregation intervals from daily values up to 10-year running means, the internal variability (standard deviation σ{Γ}) of LAERTES-EU matches to a high degree with that of both observations.
-Note that both quantities \overline{L} and σ{Γ} do not indicate whether the simulated absolute precipitation values coincide with the observations, but rather show the agreement of statistical properties.
+The IPCs and also the Q-Q distributions of all four data blocks are coincident, which was a prerequisite for the combination to one large ensemble.
+The Q-Q distributions of spatially aggregated mean precipitation reveal fewer differences between LAERTES-EU and E-OBS, but an underestimation of simulated rainfall compared to HYRAS by about 10 %.
+The linear error in probability space $\overline{L}$ shows a good agreement of LAERTES-EU with observations in terms of the distribution of daily areal mean precipitation totals.
+For different aggregation intervals from daily values up to 10-year running means, the internal variability (standard deviation $\sigma{\Gamma}$ ) of LAERTES-EU matches to a high degree with that of both observations.
+Note that both quantities $\overline{L}$ and $\sigma{\Gamma}$ do not indicate whether the simulated absolute precipitation values coincide with the observations but rather show the agreement of statistical properties.